developer-srj/developer-srj/README.md

 - **CyberSec**: Keeping things secure 🔒 because vulnerabilities are not my vibe 🛡️.
 - **Android**: Bringing Android apps to life 🌟 with some serious coding mojo 🧑‍💻.
 - **WEB Apps**: Building the web 🕸️, one quirky, awesome app at a time.
+- **VS Code**: My trusty sidekick for coding marathons 🏃‍♂️💻, with extensions for everything and anything!
+- **Kali & Hacking OS**: My go-to for channeling the inner hacker 🕶️💻, cracking codes, and finding vulnerabilities 🛡️.
+- **MS Office (Excel)**: Where I turn data into charts 📊 and unleash the power of formulas like a spreadsheet sorcerer 🔮.

 ## My Superpowers 🦸‍♂️